 As a tour guide, I’m interested in how the destinations I teach others about were marketed or imagined before I came around.
 What identifies these places to locals as well as to visitors?
 Travel posters from Argentina, Spain & Portugal during the mid-20th century revealed part of the story; however, one particular image stands out because of its absence today… the women who sold fish in Lisbon: as varinas.

 Before we dive in, let’s talk about terminology.
 Anyone who speaks a Latin-based language can tell right away that something is, well, fishy.
-The varinas dealt with peixe, pescado, poisson… but no word starting with “v”.
+The varinas dealt with peixe, pescado, poisson… but no word for fish starting with “v”.
 In this case, geography is more important than the product sold.

 Beginning in the 16th century, the seaside around the city of Aveiro began silting up & eventually closed off.
 With no direct access to the Atlantic, waters grew stagnant & a lagoon formed.
 Eventually a man-made cut reunited the ocean with the lagoon, but irreparable damage to the local economy had already been done.

 Fishermen went south in search of a living & gravitated toward Lisbon, with the largest fish market in Portugal.
 Train service in 1864 from Porto to Lisbon put the region of Aveiro in direct connection with the capital, & whole families could move down.
 Aveiro went from 12,000 to 3,000 residents, many locals from Ílhavo moved too, & more people left Ovar than any other town.
 A person from Ovar is an ovarense in Portuguese, but a popular alternate is vareiro.
 The female equivalent is vareira, so fisherwomen in Lisbon came to be known as varinas… another way to say “the women from Ovar.”
 Nothing to do with the Latin word for fish but named for their hometown instead.